Chesapeake Bay oysters get more attention at pivotal time

 US LOBSTER CATCH HEADED FOR DECLINE, NOT CRASH, SCIENTISTS SAY

 Not everyone shares Brown's optimistic assessment of the oyster population.
-The state's first-ever formal stock assessment supported claims by environmentalists that oyster numbers have experienced a sharp decline - down 50% since 1999.
+The state's first-ever formal stock assessment supported claims by environmentalists that oyster numbers have experienced a sharp decline - down 50 percent since 1999.

 The study estimated market-sized oysters dropped from 600 million in 1999 to about 300 million in the Maryland portion of the bay in 2018.
 The University of Maryland Center for Environmental Science collaborated in the study at the request of the Maryland Department of Natural Resources, after the state legislature mandated it.